freshops/freshops/README.md

 1. Via the repo’s issue tracker, create an issue for every problem you need to solve.
 1. Locally, make commits and [close said issues via commit messages](https://help.github.com/articles/closing-issues-via-commit-messages/).
-1. When you’re day is done (or it feels right), sync your changes.
+1. When your day is done (or it feels right), sync your changes.

 ## Production machine